Leukopenia means the “white reduction” and it is a term used to refer to the low white blood cells count.

 People who read this article were also interested in:

-Low Eosinophils Count is also known as Eosinopenia, it occurs when the Eosinophi...
+Low Basophils count is also known as Basopenia.
+It occurs when the Basophils cou...

 Low Monocyte count is also known as Monocytopenia and it refers to the abnormal ...